 Determine if the licensee has confirmed that the replacement RPV head conforms to design drawings and that there are no fabrication deviations from design.

-Review the applicable engineering design, modification, and analysassociated with RV head lifting and rigging including: (1) crane, and rigging equipment, and full load testing (2) RV head component drop analysis, (3) safe load paths, and (4) lay-down areas.
+Review the applicable engineering design, modification, and analyses associated with RV head lifting and rigging including: (1) crane, and rigging equipment, and full load testing (2) RV head component drop analysis, (3) safe load paths, and (4) load lay-down areas.

 Review radiation protection program controls, planning, and preparation in the following areas: